 Service industries dominate advanced economies.
 Services Marketing examines the differences between the marketing of goods and services and extends the traditional strategic marketing mix to include additional elements appropriate to the distinct features of services.
 Other topics include internal marketing, managing evidence, relationship marketing, services and globalisation, quality service delivery and measurement and service customisation.
 Independently and collaboratively, students engage in Services Marketing inquiry and research developing valued problem solving and decision making attributes.

-On successful completion of this course, you will be able to:
+On successful completion of the course students will be able to:

-1. Demonstrate a extended understanding of the similarities and differences in service-based and physical product based marketing activities;
+1. Demonstrate an extended understanding of the similarities and differences in service-based and physical product based marketing activities;

 2. Demonstrate a knowledge of the extended marketing mix for services;

 3. Develop and justify marketing planning and control systems appropriate to service-based activities;

 4. Specify, analyse and select markets for specific service products;

-5. Prepare, communicate and justify marketing mixes and information systems for service based organisations;
+5. Prepare, communicate and justify marketing mixes and information systems for service-based organisations;

 6. Demonstrate integrative knowledge of marketing issues associated with service productivity, perceived quality, customer satisfaction and loyalty

 7. Exhibit the capability to work effectively within a team environment.